gmeik/HASmartThermostat/README.md

 `E = Ke * (target_temp - (outdoor_temp + outdoor_sensor_offset))`\
 `output = P + I + D + E`\
 Output is then limited to 0% to 100% range to control the PWM.
-The Ke gain depends on the insulation of the building, on recent buildings with good insulation, a gain of 0.6 is recommended.
+The Ke gain depends on the insulation of the building and the power of the heater.
+A good approximation can be found by making an XY-plot of the daily (or monthly) heating energy consumption versus the daily (or monthly) outdoor temperature.
+The slope of the line then can be converted into a gain.
 This compensation will act like the integral of the PID, but with faster response time, so the integral will be more stable.

 ### Autotune (not always working, not recommended to use):
 You can use the autotune feature to find some working PID parameters.\